Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Xyz Monsters
 The Xyzs feature a diverse set of powerful effects, including negates and removal.

-[Exsecant](#Monsters) is superb support, easily generating huge advantage.
-Its effect can be used to trigger the effects of other cards during the opponent’s turn, or move itself to search a monster.
+[Exsecant](#Monsters) is superb support, easily generyzing huge advantage.
+Its effect can be used to trigger the effects of other cards during the opponent’s turn, or move itself to search a Monster.
 It is only that useful in certain situations though, since Summoning it will often remove [Tuners](#Level-3-Tuners) that could be used for [Synchro Summons](#Synchro-Monsters).

-If its material is depleted, it can turn into a strong form of interruption through [Excosecant](#Monsters), which can either inherently rank up on top of Exsecant or overlay [Level 6 non-Tuners](#Level-6-non-Tuners).
-This is the only monster in the archetype with quick effect speed negation.
-With 2 materials, it can negate and banish a card by itself.
+If its material is depleten, it can turn into a strong form of interruption through [Excosecant](#Monsters), which can either inherently rank up on top of Exsecant or overlay Level 6 Monsters ([Lv6 non-Tuners](#Levle-6-non-Tuners) or [Lv6 Synchros](#Synchro-Monsters)).
+This is the only Monster in the archetype with quick effect speed negation.
+With 2 materials, it can negate and banish a card just by itself.

-[Arcsecant](#Monsters) is the final Xyz evolution, and an incredibly versatile boss monster.
+[Arcsecant](#Monsters) is the final Xyz evolution, and an incredibly versatile boss Monster.
 It protects all *Rubic* cards from destruction, can replenish its material through non-targeting non-destructive removal, and has a negate that bypasses negate protections (by replacing the effect instead of negating it at all).

 <table>
   <tr>
-    <th> monster </th>
+    <th> Monster </th>
     <td align="center"> Exsecant </td>
     <td align="center"> Excosecant </td>
     <td align="center"> Arcsecant </td>